 - Fake merchandise generally tends to be very poor quality.
 Counterfeiters are generally in it for the short-term gain and don’t care about repeat business, meaning they have little incentive to put quality into what they sell.
 You can expect a counterfeit to fall apart or stop working soon after you buy it.

 - According to the National Fraud Intelligence Bureau, consumers should avoid buying fake goods because “you’re helping the trader to break the law“.
 The bureau, which is affiliated to the City of London Police, reports that, “many fraudsters use the proceeds from selling counterfeit goods to fund drug dealing or other types of organised crime”.

-If you’d like to learn more about how SnapDragon can help you to protect your brand online from the threat of counterfeits, register for a FREE 14-day trial of our newly launched Swoop software.
+If you’d like to learn more about how SnapDragon can help you to protect your brand online from the threat of counterfeits, Contact Us about of our newly launched Swoop software.
 Swoop is the first publicly available brand monitoring tool which enables companies to take matters into their own hands.
 The automated and affordable software searches the main online marketplaces for fakes, reporting them for further action.

 By Rachel Jones